 - All players on each team will bat.

-- Players arriving late during the regular season are permitted to enter the game no later than the first pitch of the 4th inning.
+- Players arriving late during the regular season are permitted to enter the game no later than the first pitch after the entire team game roster has batted.
 Players arriving late must be placed last in the batting order if arriving subsequent to the 1st inning.
+A player arriving past this deadline can only be included with the consent of the opposing team captain.
 During the playoffs, any player arriving after the first inning is ineligible.

 - Baseball (hardball) bats are forbidden